Mitri-Haber/data-repo/1- Twitter streaming using (KAFKA,SPARK,CASSANDRA)/twitter-streaming/README.md

 ## 6 - resource footprint analysis

-Kafka queues and tables will have retention period, this will limit storage usage.
+Kafka queues and cassandra tables can have retention period, this will limit storage usage.

 We can monitor the components using prometheus and grafana.